Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Omitted Proofs

 It is important to note that the resulting probability space generated in the reward stack model is identical in distribution to any sequence of histories observed by running a particular algorithm.
 More specifically, it preserves the following two properties: \begin{itemize} \item[(a)] The conditional distribution of the action $\actiont{t}$ given the sequence $(\actiont{1}, \obsrewardt{\actiont{1}, 1}), \ldots, (\actiont{t-1}, \obsrewardt{\actiont{t-1}, t-1})$ is $\pi_t(\cdot \mid \H_t)$ almost surely. \item[(b)] The conditional distribution of the reward $\obsrewardt{t}$ is $\rewarddist(\actiont{t})$ almost surely. \end{itemize}

 Based on this reward stack model, we show by induction on~$t$ that $\pi^{\ArtReplay(\basealgo)}_t = \pi_t^{\Full(\basealgo)}$.
-Since this is true on an independent sample path, it results in a probabilistic coupling between the two algorithms to have the same distribution.
+Since this is true on an independent sample path, it results in a probabilistic coupling between the two algorithms, implying that the chosen online actions and collected rewards have the same distribution.

 \textbf{Base Case}: $t = 1$.

 By definition of $\pi^{\Full(\basealgo)}$ we know that